jesford/tokis-blog/NOTES.md

 Click green Reload button, and a link is generated to the live website!... which doesn't contain the blog posts created locally even though I created an identical superuser on PythonAnwhere.
-I *think* this is the expected behavior, because my local database containing the posts was not pushed to GitHub.
-Hopefully there will be a way to connect my local database with the one on PythonAnywhere, or what was the point of making posts locally??
+(I *think* this is the expected behavior, because my local database containing the posts was not pushed to GitHub.
+Hopefully there will be a way to connect my local database with the one on PythonAnywhere, or what was the point of making posts locally??)

+Working locally now, edit `mysite/urls.py`, so that a new regex expression in `urlpatterns`, `url(r'', include('blog.urls'))`, will make the blog homepage (http://127.0.0.1:8000/) correspond to the list of blog entries (the page for which has yet to be created).
+Create the `blogs/urls.py` file (which the previous file is trying to import), and add the code given [here](http://tutorial.djangogirls.org/en/django_urls/), which assigns a view called `post_list` to the homepage.

+Now we need to create that view.
+In `mysite/views.py`, define a function called `post_list`, which returns a rendering of the template `post_list.html`.
+Create this file in the new project subdirectory: `blog/templates/blog/`.
+Add some basic html to `blog/templates/blog/post_list.html`.
+Commit and push to GitHub, and pull changes down to PythonAnywhere.